EricssonResearch/spindump/Library.md

 Here "myhandler" is the user's function and it will get as parameters the analyzer object, the handler data pointer supplied upon registration, a pointer to a pointer that the handler can use to store some information relating to this handler for the specific connection in question, the event, a pointer to the packet, and a pointer to the connection object.

+Note that the packet may be 0, in case the callback is being made when the packet is not locally available, such as when the update is due to a remotely delivered event.

 ### API data structure struct spindump_connection

 This object represents a single connection observed by the analyzer.
 The full description of that object needs to be added later, but here are some of the key fields that are relevant: